 When can I apply for a Connecticut Medicare Supplement plan?

-You can apply within the 6 month Medigap Open Enrollment period.
+You can apply within the six-month Medigap Open Enrollment period.
 This will be the best time to gain your Medicare benefits.
-During this enrollment period, pricing and plan options from a Medicare insurance company are better.
+In addition, during this enrollment period, pricing and plan options from a Medicare insurance company are better.

 If you are under 65, you may not be able to enroll.
 However, if you have a disease or syndrome, you will qualify for Medicare under the age of 65.
-Some states are required to sell Medigap policies, but these plans generally cost more.
+Some states must sell Medigap policies, but these plans generally cost more.

 Annual Election periods do not apply to Medicare supplement plans.
 They only apply to Part D Plans, Medicare Advantage, Aging into the Federal Medicare Program, Retiring from group coverage, or Losing a Medicare Advantage plan.

 If you are receiving Social Security, the SSA will automatically sign you up and handle your enrollment for Medicare Part A and Medicare Part B at the age of 65.
-The Federal Medicare Program is operated by the federal Centers for Medicare & Medicaid Services.
+The federal Centers operate the Federal Medicare Program for Medicare & Medicaid Services.

 Note: You have guaranteed issue rights, so an insurance company can't refuse to sell you a Medigap policy, especially if a Medicare Advantage Plan leaves Medicare or stops providing in your area or you move out of the plan's service area.